VladimirFokow/ElasticSearch-quickStart-with-Python-API/README.md

 es.indices.create(index=index_name, body={"mappings": mapping})

-# When creating an inde:
+# When creating an index:
 # ignore=400 ignores the 400 cause by IndexAlreadyExistsException when creating an index.
 # in v.7.x - here's the explanation of the `ignore` parameter:
 # https://elasticsearch-py.readthedocs.io/en/7.x/api.html?highlight=elasticsearch.indices#ignore